Write for SJ

 How to become a regular contributor?

 Get in touch with the Editor.
 Please summarise your professional background and show some of your previous work.
-We are especially interested in writers who can write critiques, reflecting on the current art scene or telling stories about East African Arts & Culture.
+We are especially interested in writers who can write critiques, reflecting on the current art scene or telling stories about contemporary art on the continent.

 How to submit your article to START?